Italian frigate Carlo Bergamini (F 590): Construction and career

 On 16 July 2011, the launching ceremony of the ship took place at the Fincantieri plants in Riva Trigoso, in the presence of the Chief of Defense, General Biagio Abrate, of the Chief of Staff of the Navy team admiral Bruno Branciforte, and the CEO of Fincantieri Giuseppe Bono.
 The ship christening was conducted by Maria Bergamini Loedler, granddaughter of Admiral Carlo Bergamini to whom the ship is named after.

 On 6 October 2011, her first sea trial took place.

-On 14 September 2012, the ship, under the command of the vessel captain Gianmarco Conte, made its first entry into the Mar Grande naval station in Taranto at the end of the celebrations for the sinking of the battleship Roma.
+On 14 September 2012, Carlo Bergamini, under the command of captain Gianmarco Conte, made its first entry into the Mar Grande naval station in Taranto at the end of the commemorations for the sinking of the battleship Roma, which was commanded by the frigate's namesake and who went down with the ship.

 She carried out in the Gulf of Taranto, until August 2013, a series of tests by the personnel of the Air and Naval Training Center of the Navy for the certification of the functionality of all on-board systems and to carry out the testing and integration tests of the combat system and of the command and control system, through tests both at sea and in port.

 Carlo Bergamini was delivered to the Navy on 29 May 2013, at the La Spezia headquarters.
 Her combat flag was delivered to her on 16 October 2013 in the port of Ancona.
 In November 2013 the unit started, as part of the naval campaign "the Country System in motion", the navigation for the circumnavigation of Africa with the 30th Naval Group.